 This proxy statement includes adjusted non-GAAP financial information which should be considered supplemental to, not a substitute for or superior to, the financial measure calculated in accordance with GAAP.
-The Company presents operating income, operating margin, effective tax rate, net earnings and diluted earnings per share (EPS) on both a U.S. GAAP basis and on an adjusted (non-GAAP) basis, revenue growth on a U.S. GAAP basis and organic revenue growth on a non-GAAP basis, EBITDA, adjusted EBITDA and adjusted EBITDA margin (all non-GAAP measures) and Available Cash Flow ("ACF," a non-GAAP measure), including in certain cases, on a segment basis.
-The Company presents these non-GAAP measures because management believes these non-GAAP measures provide management and investors useful perspective of the Company's underlying business results and trends and a more comparable measure of period-over-period results.
+The Company presents operating income, operating margin, net earnings and diluted earnings per share (EPS) on both a U.S. GAAP basis and on an adjusted (non-GAAP) basis, revenue growth on a U.S. GAAP basis and organic revenue growth on a non-GAAP basis.
+The Company presents these non-GAAP measures because management believes they provide useful perspective of the Company's underlying business results and trends and a more comparable measure of period-over-period results.
 These measures are also used to evaluate senior management and are a factor in determining at-risk compensation.
 Investors should not consider non-GAAP measures as alternatives to the related U.S. GAAP measures.
 Further information about the adjusted non-GAAP financial tables is set forth below.